apostrophecms/apostrophe-documentation/modules/apostrophe-pieces-pages/index.md

 in `req.data.piecesFilters.tags` (if the field in question is `tags`), etc. The choices in the array are objects with `label` and `value` properties.

+If a filter configuration has a `counts` property set to `true`, then the array provided for that filter will also have a `count` property for each value.
+This has a performance impact.

 ## Methods
 ### indexCursor(*req*)